Overview

 -

-Every year, there is a special cross-border festival where 100+ communities across the Alps celebrate the traditional black rye bread making by lighting up their local haven simultaneously.
-For the 8th edition, Poschiavo (CH) participates with the support of AlpTextyles.
+I PANI DELLE ALPI Every year, there is a special cross-border festival where 100+ communities across the Alps celebrate the traditional black rye bread making by lighting up their local haven simultaneously.
+On October 14th, 2023 Poschiavo (CH) participates to the 8th edition with the support of AlpTextyles.
 The idea was to tell the story of Casa Tomé as the bearer of the bread and textile local heritage, connecting the ancient home with the Musei Valposchiavo through a hanging thread of wool.
-The focus was the coperta poschiavina, with a call to action to those who still have one to bring it to Casa Tomé for entering it into the local archives — and continue the safeguarding.Download
+The focus was the coperta poschiavina, with a call to action to those who still have one to bring it to Casa Tomé for entering it into the local archives — and continue the safeguarding.
+Plus, a series of communication materials, including exhibition panels, posters, and gadgets (bookmarks and postcards).Download

 -

-THE LIVING TEXTILE HERITAGE OF THE ALPS “The Living Textile Heritage of the Alps” event marked a significant milestone: it celebrated AlpTextyles’ first year of dedicated research work and findings about the Alpine textile market and value chains.
+THE LIVING TEXTILE HERITAGE OF THE ALPS On March 12th, 2024 “The Living Textile Heritage of the Alps” event marked a significant milestone: it celebrated AlpTextyles’ first year of dedicated research work and findings about the Alpine textile market and value chains.
 The event was an immersive experience with networking opportunities and creative thinking, featuring keynotes, roundtables, and an exhibition.
 Participants engaged with leading experts on a variety of topics, exploring the mappings of once-missing steps of the value chains and the growing revalorization of local resources at the cultural, industrial, and policy-making levels.
 All keynotes are available on AlpTextyles’ YouTube channel.Download

 -